maihung4367/kcpcontract/README.md

 We will run celery worker in background following this documentation [Daemonizing Celery](https://docs.celeryq.dev/en/stable/userguide/daemonizing.html)

-* Product https://psign.kcvn.vn/ is using systemd for daemons
+* Product https://psign.kcvn.vn/ is using supervisord for daemons

 # How to support client